-We love seeing children’s books that feature witty and strong female characters.
+We love seeing children’s books about strong women that feature witty female characters.
 If you grew up on books like Louise Fitzhugh’s Harriet the Spy and Beverly Clearly’s Ramona, then you know how inspiring it is to see a girl hero who is intelligent, curious, and courageous.
 This past year we've seen some incredible children's books that feature female protagonists come out.

-So we've put together a list of eight empowering illustrated books that show women and girls acting with courage, intelligence, and persistence.
+So we've put together a list of eight empowering books for girls that show women and girls acting with courage, intelligence, and persistence.
 Whether it's for your grandchild, niece, daughter, or students, without a doubt they'll be inspired (and maybe you will be too!).

 1. Malala's Magic Pencil